csviri/kubernetes-glue-operator/docs/comparison.md

 As mentioned before there are solutions that are comparable to ours, and all of them have advantages and disadvantages:

-- [**metacontroller**](https://github.com/metacontroller/metacontroller) - it a very interesting solution that allows to implement controller is any language programming language, just like in the case of *resource-glue-operator* takes a custom resource as an input, which describes the Kubernetes resources that we are interested in - or watched/managed for a custom resource.
+- [**metacontroller**](https://github.com/metacontroller/metacontroller) - it a very interesting solution that allows to implement controller is any language programming language, just like in the case of *kubernetes-glue-operator* takes a custom resource as an input, which describes the Kubernetes resources that we are interested in - or watched/managed for a custom resource.
   However, it does not describe the desired state that is up to you to implement in the form of a web service endpoint, where all the inputs are received and the output is a list of desired resources.